Glasgow–Edinburgh via Carstairs line: Summer 2007

 The most frequent user of the line was GNER which runs a service to and from Glasgow Central every two hours until 2000.
 However, due to engineering work at Edinburgh Waverley from late July until November, only one return service per day used the line.
 Buses replaced trains from Motherwell station, and passengers were advised to travel from Glasgow Queen Street station.

 Virgin Trains West Coast operated services from both Edinburgh and Glasgow Central to London Euston via the WCML.
 Virgin CrossCountry operated services from Edinburgh via the ECML and Glasgow via the WCML to destinations as far as Brighton, Bournemouth and Penzance.

 First ScotRail operates services to/from North Berwick on the line.
 Only a few services continued from Edinburgh to Glasgow Central from the coastal town.
 A similar service operated from Glasgow Central to North Berwick.

 Winter 2007/08

-The users of the line are:
+The users of the line were: